mindstorm38/portablemc/README.md

 These arguments can be used together to fix various issues (e.g. wrong libc being linked by the LWJGL-provided natives).

-*Note that these arguments are compatible, and executed after the `--lwjgl` argument.
+*Note that these arguments are compatible with, and executed after the `--lwjgl` argument.
 You must however ensure that excluded lib and included binaries are compatible.*

 #### Miscellaneous
-With `--dry`, the start command do not start the game, but install it.
+With `--dry`, the start command does not start the game, but simply installs it.

 With `--demo` you can enable the [demo mode](https://minecraft.gamepedia.com/Demo_mode) of the game.

 With `--resolution <width>x<height>` you can change the resolution of the game window.

-The two arguments `--disable-mp` (mp: multiplayer), `--disable-chat` respectively to disable multiplayer button and disable in-game chat *(since 1.16)*.
+The two arguments `--disable-mp` (mp: multiplayer) and `--disable-chat` can respectively disable the multiplayer button and the in-game chat *(since 1.16)*.

 ### Search for versions
 The `portablemc search [-k <kind>] [version]` sub-command is used to search for versions.
-By default, this command will search for official Mojang versions available to download, you can instead search for many kind of versions using the `-k` (`--kind`) arguments:
+By default, this command will search for official Mojang versions available to download, you can instead search for many kinds of versions using the `-k` (`--kind`) arguments:
 - `local`, show all installed versions.
-- `forge`, show all recommended and latest forge loader versions *(only 1.5.2 and onward can be started)*.
+- `forge`, show all recommended and latest Forge loader versions *(only 1.5.2 and onward can be started)*.
-- `fabric`, show all available fabric loader versions.
+- `fabric`, show all available Fabric loader versions.
-- `quilt`, show all available quilt loader versions.
+- `quilt`, show all available Quilt loader versions.

 The search string is optional, if not specified no filter is applied on the table shown.